Read our detailed article about selling your house at a property auction.

 Legal considerations for sellers

-It's vital for ensuring transparency and providing bidders with all the necessary information to make an informed decision.
+Ensuring transparency and providing bidders with all the necessary information to make an informed decision, is beneficial for you.
 Sellers must ensure the legal pack is comprehensive and accurate to avoid any legal complications post-sale.

-The Royal Institution of Chartered Surveyors (RICS) survey plays a pivotal role in auction sales.
+The Royal Institution of Chartered Surveyors (RICS) survey plays a big role in auction sales.
 It provides an independent assessment of the property's condition, highlighting any issues that might affect its value.

 Buying properties through auctions